jrob200/premium-supplemental-repo/general-advice/tips_for_premium.md

 >* Break big problems into many small ones.
 Still too big?
 Break it up again.
 >* Show yourself some grace in the difficult moments and realize you are learning something that is **insanely cool** and that will take some time/practice.

+### Natalia

+Natalia has already pushed beyond the level where many bootcamps take people and going deeper into advanced topics.

+>What helps me to continue learning is to keep a solid routine everyday of the week and not allow anything else to interrupt.
+I agree with @Christina to celebrate the small things no matter what!
+Things that don't work for me is putting off any bit of the material in the units.
+They are there for a purpose to continue your learning.

 ### Abdel

 [Abdel](https://github.com/AbdelkaderTk) is a doctor who has been building his business [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) as his Premium project since October 2019.
 He shared the following: